hashicorp/packer-plugin-lxd/.github/CONTRIBUTING.md

 #### Working on forks

-The easiest way to work on a fork is to set it as a remote of the the LXD plugin project.
-After following the steps in "Setting up Go to work on the LXD plugin":
+The easiest way to work on a fork is to set it as a remote of the the incus plugin project.
+After following the steps in "Setting up Go to work on the incus plugin":

 1. Navigate to the code:

-   `cd $GOPATH/src/github.com/hashicorp/packer-plugin-lxd`
+   `cd $GOPATH/src/github.com/hashicorp/packer-plugin-incus`

 2. Add the remote by running: